Adamant-im/adamant-api-jsclient/README.md

 * Encrypting and decrypting of messages
 * Forming and signing transactions
 * Working with ADM key pairs
-* Generating ETH crypto address and keys, binded to ADM account
+* Generating ETH crypto address and keys, bound to ADM account
 * Working with ADAMANT epoch time
 * Logging warnings, errors, info